simon-ritchie/apysc/docstring_markdowns/apysc/_event/enter_frame_mixin.md

 **[Notes]**

-If this is the second call of this interface, this interface ignores `options` argument (it changes only the running status and `fps` setting).<hr>
+If this is the second call of this interface and an argument is the same function, this interface ignores `options` argument (it changes only the running status and `fps` setting).<hr>

 **[Examples]**